SatStressGUI/SatStressGUI/README.md

 SatStressGUI was developed by the Planetary Geology Research group at the University of Idaho.
 SatStress GUI is based on SatStress, which was designed by Zane Selvans and is available at http://code.google.com/p/satstress and most recently at https://github.com/zaneselvans/satstress

+New versions should be made in new branches, then merged with the Master or hosted in new repositories.

 SatStressGUI 4.0 has been created upon efforts by
 Alex Patthoff, Robert Pappalardo, Jonathan Kay, Lee Tang,